DeMarco v. Holy Cross High School

 DeMarco v.
 Holy Cross High School 4 F.3d 166 (2nd Cir.
-1993) discrimination case brought under the ADEA (Age Discrimination in Employment Act of 1967).
-The appellant, Guy DeMarco, was released from employment prior to his eligibility for tenure at the age of forty-nine.
-Holy Cross High School argued that it was not subject to ADEA laws, and if it were that this case against it was in violation of the Free Exercise Clause and the Establishment Clause of the First Amendment.
-The defendant also argued that the plaintiff failed to utilize the administrative remedies available.
+1993) was a discrimination case brought under the Age Discrimination in Employment Act of 1967 ("ADEA").
+The appellant, Guy DeMarco, was released from employment before his eligibility for tenure at the age of forty-nine.
+Holy Cross High School argued that it was not subject to ADEA laws and that if it were, this case against it violated the Free Exercise Clause and the Establishment Clause of the First Amendment.
+The school also argued that DeMarco had failed to utilize the administrative remedies available.

 Facts

 Guy DeMarco was employed by Holy Cross High School (Queens) as a math instructor starting in 1985.
 Although he was a lay instructor, he also led the class in morning prayer and took the students to mass.
 Under the terms of his contract of employment, his employment was to last five years with the option to extend that employment in five-year increments at the discretion of the employer.
 Upon completing his first five-year term of service, DeMarco was advised that a contract renewal would not be offered to him, and he left the employment of the school.
 He then sued under the Age Discrimination in Employment Act alleging his age played a role in the school's decision, which the school denied.